 One marla is equal to nine sarsahis.

-A detailed map of an area, with numbers mentioned against each particular piece of land (or khasra – see above).
+A detailed map of an area, with numbers mentioned against each particular piece of land or khasra.

-A shajra includes the complete details of each khasra (see above), in terms of its size, location, and surroundings.
-It is prepared from a ‘Field Book’, and is primarily used for the allotment/categorisation of agricultural land.
+A shajra includes the complete details of each khasra, in terms of its size, location, and surroundings.
+It is prepared from a ‘Field Book’ and is primarily used for the allotment/categorisation of agricultural land.